 Currently, Mr. Guzzi is the Lead Director and is expected to hold this position until the 2019 Annual Meeting.
+Following the 2019 Annual Meeting, the Board shall, upon recommendation from the NCGC, appoint a director for the next three year Lead Director term.
 The Board believes that its present leadership structure and composition provides for independent and effective oversight of the Company's business and affairs as further demonstrated by the fact that its members are current or former CEOs, CFOs or COOs of major companies in similar industries, its Audit, Compensation, and Nominating and Corporate Governance Committees are comprised entirely of Directors who meet the independence requirements of the NYSE, and Mr. Nord is the only Director who is a member of executive management.
 Given the strong leadership of Mr. Nord as Chairman, President and CEO, the counterbalancing role of the Lead Director and a Board comprised of effective and independent Directors, the Board believes that its current leadership structure is appropriate at this time.